fidyBG/fidy.repository/README.md

-fidyBG repository for modificated (mostly bulgarian translated) addons.
+fidyBG repository for modified (mostly bulgarian translated) addons.
 All credits belongs to the developers.